lyndaoleary/lyndaoleary.github.io/about.md

 permalink: /about/
 ---

 My name is Lynda O'Leary.
 I am a technical writer based in Galway, Ireland.
+I am interested in new technologies, technical communication, and running.